 The undergraduate adviser in Geography and Spatial Data Science and Technology (SDST) is Leslie McLees.
 Her office is located in Condon 107C.
 You may sign up for an appointment to speak with Dr. McLees via the online scheduling portal: http://geogadvising.uoregon.edu.

 Hours have now been posted for the two weeks prior to the beginning of Fall term.
 Fall 2017 drop-in advising will be from 11-noon on Wednesdays.
 If you can’t find a time you can meet through the scheduler or during drop-in hours, please email Dr. McLees at email@example.com with possible times and she will be happy to set up another time.

 Questions about the major requirements, course schedules, concentration options, honors and thesis options, and scholarships should be directed to the advisor.
 It is recommended that all geography and SDST majors and minors see the adviser upon entrance to the program.
 Please check the Frequently Asked Questions link on the sidebar to the right to see if your questions are addressed.

 Prior to your advising meeting, please come prepared by completing the following:

 1. Review the major requirements

-Read over the Major Checksheet front and back, including GPA minimum, track options, honors requirements, and minor/double major requirements.
+Read over the Major Checksheet front and back, including GPA minimum, concentration options (for Geography), honors requirements, and minor/double major requirements.
 Be sure that you are aware of these requirements prior to your meeting.

 2. Update the major checksheet